rjmurillo/moq.autocomplete/README.md

 ## How to install:

-* (Option 1) Install "Moq.Autocomplete" NuGet package into test projects.
-Con: Extension will work for specific projects only.
-Pro: It will be available for all project developers automatically.
-* (Option 2) Install "Moq.Autocomplete" extension into Visual Studio.
-Con: Every developer must install extension manually.
-Pro: It works for all your projects.
+* Install "Moq.Autocomplete" extension from Visual Studio Marketplace.